Megatokio/kilipili/README.md

 - `[done]` sample rate adapter, misc. mono <-> stereo adapters
 - `[done]` low latency of as little as 1ms

+## Resource File System
+Lib kilipili provides a compressed resource file system with files linked into the binary and written to the program flash.
+This can be compiled using the RsrcFileWriter in the desktop_tools/ directory.
+See below.
+The RsrcFileWriter creates a file `rsrc.cpp` which must be linked into the program.
+See Wiki page.

 ## SDCard support
 The SDcard Interface accesses the SD card via it's SPI interface.

 - `[test]` Access SC card in SPI mode
 - `[test]` FAT file system support

+## Desktop Tools
+There are some tools for the desktop (not run on the Pico) which are built by the *CMakeLists.txt* in directory *desktop_tools/*.
+If you want to convert images to native color depth of your board then make sure to add -DPICO_BOARD=your_board to the cmake command line.
+The following utilities are built by *desktop_tools/CmakeLists.txt*:
+- `[done]` UnitTest
+- `[done]` RsrcFileWriter: read and convert a directory for use with the resource file system or to write to an SDcard.
+See Wiki page.

 ## Other
 - `[done]` cpu load sensor